raquelgarza/truster/README.md

 One can also partition the workflow and run step by step in all registered samples or in a combined clustering using the transitioning functions of `Experiment` to call the needed functions in the class `Cluster` (See `tsvToBamClusters()`, `filterUMIsClusters()`, `bamToFastqClusters()`, `concatenateLanesClusters()`, `mergeClusters()`, `mapClusters()`, `TEcountsClusters()`, `normalizeTECounts()`).

+You can the functions documentation and tutorials at https://ra7555ga-s.github.io/truster/